Ruach/ruach.github.io/_posts/2020-06-01-gem5-macroop-to-microop.markdown

 invokes the **parse_isa_desc** function that actually parses the ISA files.
 To give the information about the input ISA files that needs to be parsed, **desc** string passed to the ISADesc function will be utilized.

+Additionally, observe that the **isa_parser.py and micro_asm.py** files are provided to the ISADescrBuilder.
+These files contain essential functions and classes for utilizing PLY and initializing the parsing process.
+Since this SConscript is executed irrespective of the target architecture, it implies that all architectures utilize the same GEM5 DSL to define their respective ISAs.

+The GEM5 DSL is sufficiently adaptable to support the implementation of ISAs for diverse architectures, including x86, arm, power, mips, and sparc.
+As a result, there is generally no need to introduce additional rules for parsing most of the time.

 ```python
 #gem5/src/arch/x86/SConscript